Table of Contents

 Due to changes in PTC partner agreements, the integrations with Windchill RV&S (ex Integrity) and Codebeamer are not yet included in this release.

-Sharepoint 2019 support has been retired, because of Microsoft's declared End of Life for this software, and should be replaced with Sharepoint 365 (Online).
+Sharepoint 2019 support for document management has been retired, because of Microsoft's declared End of Life for this software, and should be replaced with Sharepoint 365 (Online).

 Please reach out, if you are interested to use one or more of the following standards in Stages.